 There are lots of resources about the Castle, so we’ll give you the abridged version.

-- Lindisfarne Castle was built during in the mid-1500s, on top of a volcanic plug known as Beblowe Crag, using stones
+- Lindisfarne Castle was built in the mid-1500s, on top of a volcanic plug known as Beblowe Crag, using stones

 robbedborrowed from Lindisfarne Priory.
 The Priory had been destroyed during the Dissolution of the Monasteries by Henry VIII, so it was an excellent source of robust stones, already liberated from their building.
 You’ll also find these stones heavily featured in estate agent descriptions of properties for sale on Holy Island, as in ‘well appointed property, built in original stone from the majestic Lindisfarne Priory…’.
 Like fragments of the true Cross, these descriptions are always true.